 As a citizen of the US, Canada or any country outside the EU, EEA and Switzerland, you will need to apply for a long-term French visa (visa de long séjour).

 Every new arrival in France needs to register with the French authorities.
 Again, depending on your nationality, the process can differ.

-EU, EEA and Swiss citizens moving to France are instructed to register at their local authority office (mairie) within three months of arriving.
+EU, EEA and Swiss citizens emigrating to France are instructed to register at their local authority office (mairie) within three months of arriving.
 Here, you will need to provide details of your identity, financial resources, health insurance, employment contract and French address.
 At the end, you will receive your residence permit.

 Alternatively, if you hold a long-term French visa you will find the process slightly longer as you will need to visit the immigration office (OFII) within three months of your arrival.
 This process will involve an interview, medical examination and a payment for residence taxes, while you may also be tested on your knowledge of the French language.
 You will need to provide documentation of your identity, as well as an employment contract should you be moving to France to work.

 Once you’ve completed the registration, you will receive a sticker in your passport that shows you are living legally in France.

 How to open a bank account in France